Really-Simple-Plugins/complianz-gdpr/readme.txt

 = 4.7.4 =
 * Improvement: don't enqueue document css in Gutenberg editor when disabled
 * Improvement: no cookie wall on cookie policy
-* Improvement: responsiveness of TCF banner
-* Improvement: upgrade translation files on activation rather then upgrade from free
 * Improvement: stricter instagram detection, preventing false positives on hyperlinks
 * Fix: safe data before loading fields, which could cause conditions not to be updated yet on next pageload
 * Fix: set default for personalized ads, to prevent unfocusable document control